Short classes in Florence

 HEALTH & USE

-- On salads, of course.
-In Italy, we don't use salad dressings.
-All we need is an excellent cold press olive oil, a bit of salt and pepper, and maybe a few drops of juice from a fresh lemon, a good wine vinegar, or a proper balsamic vinegar from Modena.
+• Elevate salads without the need for dressings.
+In Italy, we rely on an excellent cold-pressed olive oil, a pinch of salt and pepper, and perhaps a few drops of fresh lemon juice, good wine vinegar, or authentic balsamic vinegar from Modena.